PeFerreira98/ARQSOFT_2019/README.md

 ## UseCase Board
 Actor | Use Case | Description
 --- | --- | ---
-CT | UC1 - Add Meal Item to Inventory | The cooking team/staff can create a meal.
-On creating the ingredients are associated with the meal.
+CT | UC1 - Add Meal Item to Inventory | The cooking team/staff can create a item with a specific meal.
+The ingredients are associated with the meal.
-CT | UC2 - Remove Meal Item from Inventory | The cooking team/staff can remove a meal.
+CT | UC2 - Remove Meal Item from Inventory | The cooking team/staff can remove a item of a specific meal.
 SU | UC3 - Consult the available meals | Students and Other interested people can consult the available meals.
 CT | UC4 - Consult Inventory Meal Number | Cooking team/staff can consult the inventory of the existing meals.
 SU | UC5 - Consult Specific Meal Location. | Students and other starving people can consult the location of their preferred meals.